• Skip to content

 If they need to go, let them go.
 Hanging onto them isn’t fair to them or the organization.

-Termination can be a straightforward, quick process as long as there are no discriminating factors that influenced the decision, i.e. sex, age, religion, sexual orientation, etc.
+Termination can be a straightforward, quick process as long as no discriminating factors influence the decision, i.e., sex, age, religion, sexual orientation, etc.

 This is why using a progressive discipline process ensures you have done your part to document why the termination is justified.